Get assessed by a physiotherapist

 • Warm up and stretch your muscles before you play sport, and cool down afterwards.

-• Stay a healthy weight for your height – sprains are more likely if you’re very overweight or underweight.
+• Maintain a healthy weight – sprains are more likely if you’re very overweight or underweight.

 You don’t usually need to go to hospital for a sprained ankle.
-In fact, you can usually treat a mild ankle sprain at home, but if your sprain is very bad, you may need medical attention.
-If your ankle is too painful to stand on, seems deformed, or your skin is broken, go to an urgent treatment centre or minor injury unit.
-Call NHS 111 if you need advice.
+You can usually treat mild symptoms at home.
+But if your sprain is too painful to stand on, your ankle seems deformed, or your skin is broken, go to an urgent treatment centre or minor injury unit.
+Call NHS 111 if you need advice

 For more information, see our section: When should I seek medical help?